Samitier/sound-matcher/readme.md

 I thought that a dropdown list would be great for this, since it will not fill a lot of space in the screen and its one of the most common elements in a UI and everybody knows how to use it.

 When the user selects something, another list will appear with all the matches.
-Until then there is nothing occupying space and distracting the user.
+Until then, there is nothing occupying space and distracting the user.

 The matches will be sorted by their score, and they color will fade the lower their score is.
 This will cause a contrast between the important matches and the false positives.

 ### Improvements (Question 2)

-First of all I would add some animations.
+First of all I would add some animations (like a loading animation for the matches).
 Animations guide the user between interactions and gratly improve the usability of an interface.

 Then I would make the interface a bit better for desktop.
 I designed this for desktop and mobile, but for desktop there is a lot of empty space.